1bendzi/Text-compare/README.md

 After running Compare.py script "Evidence" folder will be created in which you'll see Difference.txt file - this file is containint results of the comparisson.

+IMPORTANT NOTE 1: if you want to keep particular Difference.txt file as a evidence or for later use you need to move it into different location or change it's name.
+If you don't do this script will overwrite existing file next time you'll run it.

-IMPORTANT: you can use "demo.txt" and "scheme.txt" files however you please (use it for different projects, or just compare two random texts), but above way is the most clear and easy to use while working on HOP testing.
+IMPORTANT NOTE 2: you can use "demo.txt" and "scheme.txt" files however you please (use it for different projects, or just compare two random texts), but above way is the most clear and easy to use while working on HOP testing.